Code-Institute-Submissions/Pyleks-milestone4/README.md

 ## Disclaimer
 This website is for educational purpose only.

-Favicon have been obtained from favicon generator
+Favicon have been obtained from favicon generator:
 https://favicon.io/favicon-generator/

-Krita Logo have been obtained from
+Krita Logo have been obtained from:
 https://en.wikipedia.org/wiki/Krita

-Photoshop Logo have been obtained from
+Photoshop Logo have been obtained from:
 https://logos-world.net/photoshop-logo/

-Lightroom logo have been obtained from
+Lightroom logo have been obtained from:
 https://commons.wikimedia.org/wiki/File:Adobe_Photoshop_Lightroom_CC_logo.svg

 Remaining content have been made by me.